Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-3dlife/TASKS.md

 * Is this job cognitive?
 Your judgment (0-10): 8
 * 5 most important skills they require to possess (provide the importance score, in Details):

- 1.**Speaking** — Talking to others to convey information effectively.
+ 1. **Speaking** — Talking to others to convey information effectively.
 Importance: 78

- 2.**Critical Thinking** — Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.
+ 2. **Critical Thinking** — Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.
 Importance:75

-3.**Active Listening** — Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.Importance:75
+3. **Active Listening** — Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.Importance:75

-4.**Coordination** — Adjusting actions in relation to others' actions.
+4. **Coordination** — Adjusting actions in relation to others' actions.
 Importance: 75

-5.**Judgment and Decision Making** — Considering the relative costs and benefits of potential actions to choose the most appropriate one.
+5. **Judgment and Decision Making** — Considering the relative costs and benefits of potential actions to choose the most appropriate one.
 Importance:75

 * 5 technology skills:

 1.**Analytical or scientific software** — Expert Health Data Programming Vitalnet; IBM SPSS Statistics; Relative Values for Physicians

 2.**Business intelligence and data analysis software** — IBM Cognos Impromptu  Oracle Business Intelligence Enterprise Edition

 3.**Calendar and scheduling software** — AcuStaf; API Healthcare ActiveStaffer; e-MDs ScheduleSee